Gary Abraham

-Gary Abraham (born 8 January 1959) is a male English former competitive swimmer.
+Gary Abraham (born 8 January 1959) is an English former competitive swimmer.

 Swimming career

 Abraham represented Great Britain in the Olympics and FINA world championships, as well as England in the Commonwealth games, during the 1970s and early 1980s.
 Abraham was an Olympic Games and Commonwealth Games medallist.
 As a 17-year-old, Abraham represented Great Britain at the 1980 Summer Olympics in Montreal, Quebec.
 He competed in the 100-metre backstroke, and swam the backstroke leg for the British team in the preliminary heats of the men's 4x100-metre medley relay.

 Abraham represented England at the 1978 Commonwealth Games in Edmonton, Alberta, Canada, winning two silver medals in the 100-metre backstroke and the 4x100-metre medley relay.
 At the ASA National British Championships he won the 100 metres backstroke title six times (1975, 1976, 1977, 1978, 1979, 1981) and the 200 metres backstroke title in 1978.

 At the 1980 Summer Olympics in Moscow, he earned a bronze medal by swimming the backstroke leg for the third-place British team in the 4×100-metre medley relay.
-He was the first swimmer to utilize the rule permitting swimmers to swim 15 metres underwater at start of certain events.
+He was the first swimmer to utilise the rule permitting swimmers to swim 15 metres underwater at the start of certain events.

 Abraham retired from competitive swimming in 1983.
 He currently coaches at Eastleigh Swimming Club.